-However, the written information the district provides, as well as the OS, must be reasonably detailed and include the categories of information that will be updated on an ongoing basis.
+However, the official statement must include the categories of information that will be updated on an ongoing basis.

 Typically, operating data include a district's real market value and assessed value, amount or rate of property taxes levied and collected, outstanding indebtedness, major taxpayers, and the appropriate measure of enrollment that determines State funding levels.